-Be certain to use the strainer furnished with the pump; any spherical solids which pass through the strainer will also pass through the pump itself.
+If a strainer is furnished with the pump, be certain to use it; any spherical solids which pass through a strainer furnished with the pump will also pass through the pump itself.

-If a strainer not furnished with the pump is installed by the pump user, make certain that the total area of the openings in the strainer is at least three or four times the cross section of the suction line, and that the openings will not permit passage of solids larger than the solids handling capability of the pump.
+If a strainer is not furnished with the pump, but is installed by the pump user, make certain that the total area of the openings in the strainer is at least three or four times the cross section of the suction line, and that the openings will not permit passage of solids larger than the solids handling capability of the pump.

-This pump is designed to handle up to 2 inch (50,8 mm) diameter spherical solids.
+This pump is designed to handle up to 2-inch (50,8 mm) diameter spherical solids.